 A native of Chicago, Newman has a bachelor's degree in history and political science from the University of Michigan.

-Kim Witmer is Senior Vice President, Chief Financial Officer and Treasurer of the Salk Institute.
+Kim Witmer is Senior Vice President, Finance & Administration of the Salk Institute.
 She oversees all financial activities of the Salk, including financial reporting and treasury functions, research accounting, annual budgets, procurement, grants administration and endowment/investment management.
 Prior to joining the Salk, Witmer worked for the international accounting firm of Deloitte & Touche.

 Witmer also acts as past President of AIRI, the Association of Independent Research Institutes, as well as serving on AIRI's Board of Directors and Government Affairs Committee.
 AIRI brings together nearly 100 independent, not-for-profit biomedical and behavioral research institutes whose mission is to enhance the ability of its members to improve human health and advance knowledge.